hpe-storage/csi-driver/CONTRIBUTING.md

 # Contribution Guide

-We welcome and encourage community contributions to k8s-custom-resources.
+We welcome and encourage community contributions to csi-driver.

 ## Contributing